 What is a homeopathy nosode?
-“Nosode” comes from the Greek word for “disease” and in homeopathy treatment refers to a preparation of a diseased substance that is then used to treat that disease.
-Similar to the theory behind vaccination, nosodes take secretions or excretions from sick people or organisms (microbe cultures, fungi, animals) and transform them into a safer substance to be taken for the prevention or cure of that disease in the patient.
+“Nosode” comes from the Greek word for “disease” and in homeopathic solutions, refers to a preparation of a diseased substance that is then used in management of that disease.
+Similar to the theory behind vaccination, nosodes take secretions or excretions from sick people or organisms (microbe cultures, fungi, animals) and transform them into a safer substance to be taken to reduce instances of that disease in the patient.

-Plant and herb extracts have long been a part of natural and complementary approaches to medicine, but what is a homeopathy plant extract?
-Instead of using herbs to block symptoms, homeopathy treatment uses them to unblock the symptom.
+Plant and herb extracts have long been a part of several approaches to wellness, but what is a homeopathy plant extract?
+Instead of using herbs to block symptoms, homeopathic solutions use them to unblock the symptom.
 For example, eating a chili pepper will tend to make a healthy person’s eyes water and nose run.
 Therefore, homeopathy would use a chili pepper extract as a remedy for a runny nose.
 The plants used in homeopathic remedies can include herbs, fruits, vegetables, flowers, seeds, nuts, and sea life.